Enriched $\infty$-operads: Enriched -Operads as Dendroidal Segal Presheaves

 \section{Enriched $\infty$-Operads as Dendroidal Segal Presheaves}

 In this section we consider an enriched version of the dendroidal Segal spaces of Cisinski--Moerdijk; our main result is that this approach is equivalent to that using $\DF$ we have discussed so far.
+We will prove this using a variant of the argument in the unenriched case from \cite{ChuHaugsengHeuts}.

 We begin in \S\ref{sec dendroidal cat} by briefly reviewing the definiton and basic properties of the dendroidal category $\bbO$.
 In \S\ref{subsec: Seg OV} we then introduce \icats{} $\bbOV$ for $\mathcal{V}$ a symmetric monoidal \icat{} and define (continuous) Segal presheaves on $\bbOV$; we also discuss the dendroidal analogues of many of the results from \S\ref{sec segal presheaves}.
 As a preliminary to the comparison result, in \S\ref{subsec DFi} we observe that we can replace the \icat{} $\DFV$ by a full subcategory $\DFiV$, before proving the comparison in \S\ref{sec preparation for comparison}.